npolar/datacentre/readme.md

 * CSS grid

 ## Requirements
-There are 0 dependencies, but you need a browser from 2017 or later to run the application
+There are 0 dependencies, but you need a browser from 2017 or later to run the application, and <a href="https://nodejs.org/en/">Node.js</a> and <a href="https://yarnpkg.com/lang/en/">yarn</a> to run the optional development tools

 ## Development
-Install with `yarn install` and run
+After `git clone`ing the repo, install dev deps with `yarn` and run
-`yarn dev` to start a live-server on http://localhost:7777 (echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p)
+`yarn dev` to start a live-server on http://localhost:7777

-To develop with service workers (careful: cache invalidation is not yet implemented) `yarn dev-sw`
+To develop with service workers (careful: cache invalidation is not-yet implemented) `yarn dev-sw`

 ## Testing